What is Bagging in Machine Learning? And How to Execute It?

 • In the energy sector, bagging can be applied to improve forecasting accuracy for renewable energy generation.

-• By combining predictions from multiple weather forecasting models trained on different meteorological datasets, energy providers can better anticipate fluctuations in renewable energy output, optimising grid management and ensuring reliable supply.
+• By combining predictions from multiple weather forecasting models trained on different meteorological datasets, energy providers can better anticipate fluctuations in renewable energy output, optimizing grid management and ensuring reliable supply.

 Telecommunications